itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Write a conditional statement which, given the number range of randomNumber, assigns ‘rock’, ‘paper’ or ‘scissors’ to a computerChoice variable
 - [ ] Update the computer choice location so it displays the computerChoice to the screen

+### Day 3 Goal 2: Increase user experience (BONUS!)

+- [ ] Test for edge cases by ensuring that a result appears if the user does not type an acceptable input

+## Day 4

-### Day 3 Goal 2: Compare the user choice and computer choice to determine a winner
+### Day 4 Goal 1: Compare the user choice and computer choice to determine a winner

 - [ ] Write a compound conditional statement that compares the userChoice to the computerChoice
 - [ ] Declare a variable to save the winner of the game
 - [ ] Display the winner to the screen in the result div

-### Day 3 Goal 3: Increase user experience
+### Day 4 Goal 2: Increase user experience (BONUS!)

-- [ ] Test for edge cases by ensuring that a result appears if the user does not type an acceptable input
 - [ ] Test that your game performs correctly in case of a tie
 - [ ] Clear the input value once a result is displayed so your game is ready to play again